laradock/laradock/DOCUMENTATION/content/introduction/index.md

-If you can't find your Software in the list, build it yourself and sumit it.
+If you can't find your Software in the list, build it yourself and submit it.
 Contributions are welcomed :)